 Alcohol and epilepsy

-Alcohol is a common trigger for seizures, especially in the hangover period when your brain is dehydrated.
+Alcohol is a common trigger for seizures.
 It also disrupts sleep patterns which can be a common trigger for seizures.
 Alcohol can make epilepsy medication less effective or make the side effects of medication worse.
-The patient information leaflet that comes with your AEDs may say whether you can drink alcohol with that AED.
+The patient information leaflet that comes with your anti-seizure medication (ASM) may say whether you can drink alcohol with that ASM.
 However, the effect alcohol has on your seizures is individual.

 Drugs and epilepsy